 I had no concept of the significance of ‘A’ levels; didn’t realise I might have done an academic degree.
 I stubbornly adhered to the route planned in Harley Street and had no clue as to the choices available.
 I did well for a kid from state education but such ‘careers advice’ as I received was patchy, limiting and myopic.
 ‘A’ levels can be useful if a person goes on to academic study.
 In my own case they are just middle class gongs, unnecessary.

-On one occasion I was awarded an extra fifty pence an hour because of them for teaching work, – demonstrating their true vocational worth.
+On one occasion I was awarded an extra fifty pence an hour because of them – demonstrating their true vocational worth.
 Knowing the minutiae of Kreb’s cycle has never been of any relevance in my life, except for the sake of passing an exam.
 However, having an understanding of Art History does help in the process of teaching people about Art and a genuine interest in Biology assists me with garden design.
 From NORCAT I went on to Great Yarmouth College of Art and Design (GYCAD).

-If you were an A level student at NORCAT, or simply enjoyed your time there during a happier decade in British social history (1970s), don’t feel free to leave a message on the contact form below the social media buttons on this post.
+If you were an A level student at NORCAT, or simply enjoyed your time there during a happier decade in British social history (1970s), feel free to leave a message on the contact form below the social media buttons on this post.